TimeB1729/trilytics_25_z_fighters/README.md

-The Github Repository for Trilytics 2025, by team: z-fighters.
+The Github Repository for Trilytics 2025, by team: z_fighters.

 Contributors:
 Shyam Banerjee